17 Aug 1992

 Improvements continued in 2019 with a 2:10:11 Israeli marathon record in Seville followed by a lowering of the mark with a 2:08:09 time in Frankfurt.
 He chipped further time from his national record with a 2:07:20 clocking in Seville in 2020 before the following year finishing a highly commendable 13th at the Tokyo Olympic marathon in Sapporo.

 His 2022 season was his best to date.
 He opened with a national marathon record of 2:06:58 in Seville before he went on to finish 11th at the World Championship marathon in Eugene.
 The following month he claimed a silver medal in the European Championship marathon in Munich before climaxing his year by winning the Fukuoka International Marathon in an Israeli record of 2:06:43.
+In 2023, Maru added another stellar performance to his record by winning the world championship marathon silver medal in Budapest.

 Did you know?